networknt/light-doc/content/tutorial/common/discovery/router.md

 draft: false
 weight: 100
 sections_weight: 100
+reviewed: true
 ---

-[Light-router][] is a service that provides consumers another option to do service discovery if they cannot leverage [client][] module provided by light-4j.
+[Light-router][] is a service that provides consumers with another option to do service discovery if they cannot leverage [client][] module provided by light-4j.

-There are two ways to [deploy light-router][] and it is highly recommended for client to own the instance of light-router.
+There are two ways to [deploy light-router][], and it is highly recommended for the client to own the instance of light-router.

 For demo purpose, the light-router will be deployed in Kubernetes cluster master node as it has a static IP address.
 By following the steps below, you should have a router instance up and running and connect to multiple instances of API A in the Kubernetes cluster.
-Communication between API A, B, C and D is handled with client module inside each API.
+Communication between API A, B, C, and D is handled with the client module inside each API.

 ### Environment

-The light-router will be deployed to sandbox which is our development Kubernetes cluster master node.
+The light-router will be deployed to the sandbox which is our development Kubernetes cluster master node.

 ### Config